D45putspin/Exchange/README.md

 ## Important note

-the rest api and micro-services should be in diffrent projects and communicate with kafka only, its just like this so we can have all in one repo
+the rest api and micro-services should be in diffrent projects and communicate with kafka (they're communicating with it) only, its just like this so we can have all in one repo

 ## Made With NestJS And APACHE KAFKA
 <p align="center">